yodigi7/yodigi7.github.io/content/technologies/websockets.md

 Looking back on it now, using websockets would be perfect for this as the connection would be long lasting, it would last the entire duration of the game which would be around 15 minutes on average.
 A long lasting connection is one factor that should be taken into account for websockets as they are more expensive to initiate but each subsequent transfer of information is cheaper than the average HTTP connection.
 It would also be faster as it would have the least amount of latency because the server can decide when the round is over and can send an update to all of the clients.

+## My Hide and Seek Game

+I've been working on a hide and seek game where players are split into seekers and hiders.
+The game uses Websockets to allow real-time communication between clients and the server, ensuring smooth gameplay.
+As the hiders try to evade capture, the seekers are notified immediately when they get closer, creating a dynamic and engaging experience.
+The game is designed to be lightweight yet interactive, providing a fun and seamless multiplayer experience.

+Check it out here: [Hide and Seek]({{< ref "/projects/hide-and-seek" >}}).

 ## Some useful resources
 * Amazing YouTube channel from a backend/network engineer guru: https://www.youtube.com/watch?v=2Nt-ZrNP22A&ab_channel=HusseinNasser